What are you looking for?

 Africa's best authentic tailor-made safaris

-It has become one of the best destinations in the country for fishing as well as birdwatching; so, if one or both of these activities are on your Botswana safari wish list, the Panhandle is definitely the place to be!
+It has become one of the best destinations in the country for fishing as well as birdwatching, so if one or both of these activities are on your Botswana safari wish list, the Panhandle is definitely the place to be!

-Top Destinations in the Okavango Panhandle
+Fishing in the Okavango Panhandle

 The Panhandle gives travellers the amazing opportunity to explore the ancient cultures and history of Botswana: